telluslabs/gips/INSTALL.md

   * `--enable-cron`: installs the `scheduler` crontab entry into the current users crontab
   * `--enable-daemons`: create `systemd` service configurations for the `rq` task queues and `xmlrpc` API server

-There are a wide variety of additional optional arguments available, particularly database name, location and authentication, as well as hostname and ports for the associated daemon processes.
+There are a variety of additional optional arguments available, particularly database name, location and authentication, as well as hostname and ports for the associated daemon processes.
 See `python install_datahandler.py --help` for more details.
 The configuration options in use can be viewed using `gips_config print`

 Once this installation is complete, you can launch the two necessary daemons using the following commands:
 ```